cloudflare/dnschanger_detector/README.md

 ##For Non-CloudFlare Sites

-The JavaScript is packaged for use with [cloudflare.js](http://js.cloudflare.com/) on CloudFlare, but it will work on non-CloudFlare sites if you add a script tag for cloudflare.js
+The JavaScript is packaged for use with [cloudflare.js](http://js.cloudflare.com/) on CloudFlare, but it will work on non-CloudFlare sites if you add a script tag for cloudflare.js.
+[CloudFlareJS](http://js.cloudflare.com/) is a robust and highly performant API for placing your JavaScript on the page and safely resolving all of its dependencies.
+CloudFlareJS is available for all CloudFlare-delivered websites, delivering increased performance, and saving web users' time.

     <script type="text/javascript" src="//ajax.cloudflare.com/cdn-cgi/nexp/cloudflare.js" async></script>
     <script type="text/javascript">